Game Rules for U5 - U6 Future Legends

 NEW BALL METHOD

-The idea behind the 'new ball method' is to keep the flow of the game constant and increase the number of ball touches by all the players.
+The idea behind the 'new ball method' is to keep the flow of the game constant and increase the number of ball touches (especially a positive first touch) by all the players.

 The ‘new ball method’ eliminates restarts such as throw-ins and corner kicks, and keeps the ball in play continuously.
 Restarts might be important to game results at the highest level of play, but they have NO relevance or developmental benefits at the U5 and U6 level.

 Since the objective of the KINS Program is to teach players to DRIBBLE, every aspect of the traditional game that reduces the opportunity to dribble is removed.
-The basic principle of this method is that, when a ball goes out of bounds, the coach 'ROLLS' a new ball into play... after counting to 3 (1 Mississippi, 2 Mississippi, 3 Mississippi) and saying 'New Ball' to the players on the field.
+The basic principle of this method is that, when a ball goes out of bounds, the coach 'ROLLS' a new ball into play... after counting to 3 (One Mississippi, Two Mississippi, Three Mississippi) and saying 'New Ball' to the players on the field.